 5 Common Project Management Challenges and Solutions to Tackle Them like a Pro

 Project management is a comprehensive and complex field of work that requires extensive practice, skills, knowledge, and expertise.
-Despite plethora of resources, certifications and expert advice available today, project management continues to hold its place as one of the most challenging professions.
+Despite the plethora of resources, certifications and expert advice available today, project management continue to hold its place as one of the most challenging professions.

 A study by Gallup shows a staggering fact that only 2.5% of companies successfully complete 100% of their projects.
 The reasons behind this phenomenon can be many and although frameworks such as agile project management have streamlined this field to a huge extent, project managers continue facing issues and roadblocks on a daily basis.

 Did you know, according to research by PMI, for every $1B invested in the US, $122M was wasted due to lacking project planning and performance?